 Contact BGS Enquiries

-If you can’t find what you are looking for, BGS Enquiries are the main point of contact and will be happy to help with your request.
-We will spend up to 30 minutes free of charge on an enquiry and for any request that will take longer than 30 minutes to answer, we will prepare a quote to cover the cost of providing a more detailed scientific response.
+If you can’t find what you are looking for, BGS Enquiries (firstname.lastname@example.org) is the main point of contact and will be happy to help with your request.
+We will spend up to 30 minutes free of charge on an enquiry and, for any request that will take longer than 30 minutes to answer, we will prepare a quote to cover the cost of providing a more detailed scientific response.

 British Geological Survey